3dem/relion-documents/source/Reference/Using-RELION.rst

 That way, provided always only a single job is executed by a single user on each computing node, the local disks do not run the risk of filling up with junk when jobs crash and users forget to clean the scratch disk themselves.

 Finally, there is an option to ``combine iterations through disc``.
-If set to ``Yes``, at the end of every iteration all MPI slaves will write out a large file with their accumulated results.
+If set to ``Yes``, at the end of every iteration all MPI workers will write out a large file with their accumulated results.
 The MPI master will read in all these files, combine them all, and write out a new file with the combined results.
-All MPI salves will then read in the combined results.
+All MPI workers will then read in the combined results.
 This reduces heavy load on the network, but increases load on the disc I/O.
 This will affect the time it takes between the progress-bar in the expectation step reaching its end (the mouse gets to the cheese) and the start of the ensuing maximisation step.
 It will depend on your system setup which is most efficient.